-Through chamber and orchestral music, this one night only event will take us on a sonic quest.
-The Gathering: A Collective Sonic Ring Shout will center the soul of Black folks and the heart of America’s brilliant and bitter present.
-Focused around the NYC premiere of Seven Last Words by Joel Thompson as well as around works by Tania Leon and Carlos Simon, this night will honor our present pulse needs for a collective space of remembrance, to enact the sacred, and engage the streets — a place where today’s civic unrest has happened and taken.
+Through chamber and orchestral music, this one-night-only event will take us on a sonic quest.
+The Gathering: A Collective Sonic Ring Shout will center the soul of Black Americans and the heart of this country’s brilliant and bitter present.
+Focused around the New York premiere of Seven Last Words of the Unarmed by Joel Thompson as well as around works by Tania León and Carlos Simon, this night will honor our present pulse needs for a collective space of remembrance, to enact the sacred, and engage the streets — a place where today’s civic unrest has happened and taken.
 Woven together through a diverse array of Black multidisciplinary artists, this event is meant to be a space to collectively grieve, to awaken JOY as a source of LIBERATION and to find LOVE as our form of resistance.
 See you at the gathering.

 TANIA LEÓN (text by Rita Dove): Reflections for soprano and chamber ensemble

 CARLOS SIMON: AMEN!
 (New York Premiere; orchestra version co-commissioned by ACO)

 JOEL THOMPSON: Seven Last Words of the Unarmed (New York Premiere)